EMPAT94/empat94.github.io/_gs/tutorial.md

 On level 5 we encountered a grassland filled with insectoids that were a cross between beetles and grasshoppers.
 Incendio worked quite well against them.

 Level 6 saw us facing a swarm of overgrown snakes.
 Easy pickings.
-Arya broke her staff though, whilst beating the ground beside a particularly agile snake.
+Arya broke her staff though, whilst thrashing the ground around a particularly agile snake.

 Level 7 pitted us against cute but annoying hummingbird-like monsters.
 Ironically, they gave us more trouble than the vipers.
 Julie was down to half her arrows.

 When we found the gorilla type monsters on level 8, it almost felt too easy.
 Sure they were a bit more intelligent.
 Yes, they ambushed and swarmed us every now and then.
 But it was all for naught.
 Taro's sword broke in this level and he got reluctant experience in using a short-sword.

 Nothing but smooth sailing all these levels.
 I didn't invest time in any more experiments.
 We barely took any naps on the bridges.
-Somewhere along the way, Carol had lost a dagger.
+Somewhere along the way, Carol had lost another dagger.

 Our merry band of test subjects had become a monster-slaying juggernaut, nigh unstoppable.